Skip to main content

 The assessor of property, not later than February 1 of each year, is to furnish a schedule on which business owners list in detail tangible personal property used or held for use in the business or profession of the taxpayer.1This schedule, the format of which is specified by statute, lists allowable depreciated costs for different categories of property, as well as general data of the particular taxpayer.2 (Sample Personal Property Depreciation Chart.)
 The taxpayer can use a value different from the standard depreciated cost if the different value more closely approximates fair market value; the assessor may request supportive information in such instances from the taxpayer.3The depreciation tables set out in the Tennessee Code Annotated have given rise to a great deal of litigation.
 Recent decisions by the Tennessee Supreme Court and Court of Appeals have upheld the constitutionality of the application of the depreciation schedules set forth in T.C.A. § 67-5-903(f) to locally assessed tangible personal property;4the constitutionality of the requirement to adjust the assessments of public utility property on the basis of ratio studies pursuant to T.C.A. § 67-5-1302(b)(1);5and the constitutionality of the requirement that locally assessed commercial and industrial tangible personal property be adjusted by the appraisal ratio adopted for each county pursuant to T.C.A. § 67-5-1509(a).6Due to these decisions, and other tax litigation cases, counties have experienced a significant reduction in the amount of revenue received from the taxation of tangible personal property.7 Since 1997, the Board of Equalization has ordered a 15 percent reduction in the assessed value of centrally assessed tangible personal property in order to bring it to the same level of assessment as locally assessed tangible personal property.8

-It is the duty of the taxpayer to list fully the tangible personal property used, or held for use, in the taxpayer's business or profession on the schedule, including other information required by the assessor, place the property's correct value on the schedule, and to sign and return the schedule to the assessor on or before March 1 of each year.
-In lieu of detailing acquisition cost on the reporting schedule, the taxpayer may certify that the depreciated value of tangible personal property otherwise reportable on the schedule is $1,000 or less.
-The assessor must accept the certification, subject to audit, and fix the value of tangible personal property assessable to the taxpayer pursuant to the schedule, at $1000.
-This value is subject to equalization pursuant to T.C.A. § 67-5-1509.
-The certification stated on the schedule must warn the taxpayer that it is made subject to penalties for perjury and subject to statutory penalty and costs if proven false.9
+It is the duty of the taxpayer to list fully the tangible personal property used, or held for use, in the taxpayer's business or profession on the schedule, including such other information relating to the property as may be required by the assessor, place its correct value on the schedule, sign the schedule, and return it to the assessor on or before March 1 of each year.
+In lieu of detailing acquisition cost on the reporting schedule, the taxpayer may certify that the depreciated value of tangible personal property otherwise reportable on the form is either two thousand dollars ($2,000) or less, or ten thousand dollars ($10,000) or less but greater than two thousand dollars ($2,000).
+If the taxpayer certifies that the depreciated value of tangible personal property otherwise reportable on the form is two thousand dollars ($2,000) or less, then the assessor shall accept the certification, subject to audit, and fix the value of tangible personal property assessable to the taxpayer at two thousand dollars ($2,000).
+If the taxpayer certifies that the depreciated value of tangible personal property otherwise reportable on the form is ten thousand dollars ($10,000) or less but greater than two thousand dollars ($2,000), then the assessor shall accept the certification, subject to audit, and fix the value of tangible personal property assessable to the taxpayer at ten thousand dollars ($10,000).
+This value is subject to equalization pursuant to § 67-5-1509.
+The certification stated on the schedule must warn the taxpayer that it is made subject to penalties for perjury, and subject to statutory penalty and costs, if proven false.
+The taxpayer shall designate on the schedule one (1) or more individuals as owner or owners of the business, or a responsible person or persons in the event of dissolution of a corporate or limited liability entity, for the purposes of § 67-5-513(a).9

 A taxpayer who fails, refuses or neglects to complete, sign and file the schedule with the assessor, as provided in T.C.A. § 67-5-903(b), is deemed to have waived objections to the forced assessment determined by the assessor, subject only to the remedies provided in T.C.A. § 67-5-903(d).
 In determining a forced assessment, the assessor must consider available evidence indicative of the fair market value of property assessable to the taxpayer under T.C.A. § 67-5-903.
 After determining the assessable value of the property, the assessor must give the taxpayer notice of the assessment by United States mail, addressed to the last known address of the taxpayer or the taxpayer's agent at least five calendar days before the local board of equalization commences its annual session.10